-This Parent Handbook begins with our mission statement and our non- discrimination policy.
+This Parent Handbook begins with our mission statement and our nondiscrimination policy.
 These statements serve as reminders of our commitment to you and of what brings us together as a community.
 The handbook continues with a practical guide describing our policies and procedures.

-Please take the time to read and review both carefully as some things have changed.
+Please take the time to read and review both carefully and feel free to be in touch with any lingering questions.